darasus/ai-blog/content/neo-the-chinese-ethereum.md

   applications, they have a few key differences.
 TRON is aiming to compete with NEO as the Chinese “decentralized” network, which is also aiming to become the largest decentralized media platform in the world.
+intro: EOS and TRON have both recently gained a lot of attention from the cryptocurrency community.
+While both projects have done so for different reasons, it’s no secret that both EOS and TRON have been attempting to compete with Ethereum as potential alternatives for developers looking to build decentralized applications (dApps).
+Both EOS and TRON are often referred to as “the Chinese Ethereum” due to the similarities in their functionality as well as their focus on becoming the primary blockchain for dApps.
+However, there are clear differences between these two projects that set them apart from one another.
+Let’s take a closer look at NEO and its competition with EOS and TRON.
 ---

 ## What is NEO?